-The Individual Development Plan (IDP) for graduate students was identified in the 2016-2017 McGill Commitment as a way to expand current offerings for developing career-enhancing professional skills of graduate students.
+The Individual Development Plan (IDP) for graduate students was identified in the 2016-2017 McGill Commitment as a way to help graduate students identify and plan their goals throughout their degree.
 This project responds to growing international, national, and institutional interest in providing graduate students with explicit academic, career, and professional development goal-setting tools to help them prepare for their post-degree careers.
 Our proposal is to develop an Individual Development Plan (IDP) tool and process that will integrate goal setting into the curriculum at McGill.

 Institutions across North America are working to develop IDP tools, processes, and mechanisms to support graduate students.
 In the United States, the National Institutes of Health (NIH) has asked institutions to document that they provide structured Individual Development Plans for all NIH-supported doctoral students and postdocs.
 This has resulted in a widespread adoption of Individual Development Plans for graduate students at American institutions, often across all disciplines.

 The scope of this project extends beyond the development of an IDP tool.
 Rather, the goal of this 4-phase multi-year project is to develop a sustainable integration of the IDP (as a tool and as a practice) for graduate students at McGill.

 Graduate and Postdoctoral Studies did a comprehensive literature review focused on strategic goal-setting and attainment, with supporting theories in graduate student development and retention, self-efficacy, motivation, wellbeing, vocation and career development.
 This literature review informed all of the resources, tools and programming developed for myPath.

 PHASE 1: IDENTIFY NEEDS AND CREATE PROTOTYPE OF TOOLS & PROGRAMMING

 The goal of phase 1 of the project is to develop a sustainable plan for University-wide implementation of the IDP.
 Phase 1 includes several objectives: